Restorative Dental Services in Newton

 - Rebuilding lost teeth from root to crown

 - Rejuvenating dental aesthetics

-Whether you need single-tooth repair due to damage or decay, or you’re experiencing difficulties due to missing teeth, Dr. Ted and our team provide a wide variety of innovative and reliable restorative dental care solutions tailored to your smile.
+Whether you need single-tooth repair due to damage or decay, or you’re experiencing difficulties due to missing teeth, our team of dentists provides a wide variety of innovative and reliable restorative dental care solutions tailored to your smile.